How can you influence your customers’ buying decisions?

 Every business has competition.
 Well maybe if you are a business like Irish Rail and occupy a monopoly position that isn’t true.
 But let’s assume that 99% of businesses have competition.

 Now, let’s also assume that there is a market for your product or service.
 By market, let’s keep the definition simple and say that there is demand in your marketplace for the type of product or service that you offer today.
 Agreed?
 Then answer this simple question – how does a customer decide on your business, product or service over the next?
-Have you a better product, a lower price, superior service?
+Do you have a better product, a lower price or superior service?
 Possibly.
-For me however, ‘Positioning’ is a strategic issue neglected by most businesses which can truly define your competitive space in a marketplace.
+At IMS we often see that market positioning is a strategic issue neglected by most businesses which can truly define your competitive space in a marketplace.

 What is Positioning?

 Positioning is a marketing term that defines where your business, product or service stands in relation to competition in the marketplace in the mind of the customer.
 The last part of this definition is key “……in the mind of the customer”.
 This point was underlined by the title of Jack Trout’s best-selling book ‘Positioning, the battle for your mind’ which was the first book to look at the psychology of how customers’ make buying decisions and how any business can influence these decisions.